FantasticFish/FantasticHUD-FurtherFromCenter-/README.md

 If the HUD looks wierd try the other HUD file.

 I don't know if this HUD will work on MacOS, or Linux, so try at your own risk.

-If you have any issues or suggsetions for changes you can message me at kaydenlane02@gmail.com